Low Frequency Analyzer and Recorder: Application to undersea surveillance

 A working model of the Low Frequency Analyzer and Recorder was delivered in May 1951 which operated with real time analysis of a frequency band of 1 to 1/2 Hz.
 Along with the working model was a proposal for hydrophones, cables, processing systems and beamforming so that a hydrophone array could present multiple azimuthal beams to be displayed.

 Each system, from shore facility to the transducer array was a sonar set with the signal processing beginning as the array's signals were amplified, processed into beams by time delay and each beam processed by an electromechanical spectrum analyzer with the display being a sweep of the frequency spectrum's intensity burned across electrostatic recording paper moving on the time axis.

 The sweeps of the stylus recording the intensity of sound along the frequency axis formed a time record of background noise and specific frequency receptions that formed lines.
 When representing frequencies generated by propeller blades or machinery those could form a submarine or surface ship signature that could be recognized and used to locate and identify the source.
 The frequency against time line can show frequency variations from a specific source and thus changes in behavior of the source.
 With regard to vessels that could be speed or other changes, including a Doppler shift indicating direction changes, having an effect of frequencies received.

 After successful tests with a U.S. submarine using a test array at Eleuthera the Navy ordered six LOFAR systems for installation.
 The shore stations where the operational array and cable, composing a surveillance sonar set, terminated, were given the generic and non revealing term Naval Facilitity (NAVFAC).
 The watch floor of a NAVFAC had banks of displays, one for each beam of the array.

 The first phase of installations was largely complete during the years 1954 and 1958.
-A system wide signal processing upgrade began in September of 1963 in which the electromechanical analyzer was replaced by digital spectrum analysis with an upgrade of the display recorders. the spectrum analysis system was further upgraded with systems retrofitted between 1966 and 1967.
+A system wide signal processing upgrade began in September 1963 in which the electromechanical analyzer was replaced by digital spectrum analysis with an upgrade of the display recorders.
+The spectrum analysis system was further upgraded with systems retrofitted between 1966 and 1967.
 A new system installed in 1973 began a general upgrade to full digital signal analysis that continued into 1981.
 That system, using a high capacity digital computer, fully digitized the spectrum analysis and had some automatic detection of acoustic signatures.
 The system of electrostatic displays was not replaced by digital displays until the 1990s consolidation of the array systems terminating at individual Naval Facilities being routed into central processing facilities.